If this is the first time you’re using a bail bondsman you probably have a lot of questions about how the process works.

 Once the case has been resolved the money is returned.
 Very few people choose to go this route though because they don’t have the full bail amount sitting around that they can leave with the court for the long months it takes to resolve the case in court.

-You can read reviews from our many satisfied customers on Yelp.
+Please read our reviews from our many satisfied local Los Angeles Bail Bonds customers on Yelp.

 Furthermore, you can verify our status with the Department of Insurance by calling 1-800-927-HELP.